needle-mirror/com.unity.xr.arsubsystems/Documentation~/index.md

 ---
 # About AR Subsystems

 A [subsystem](xref:UnityEngine.Subsystem) is a platform-agnostic interface for surfacing different types of functionality and data.
 The AR-related subsystems are defined in this package and use the namespace `UnityEngine.XR.ARSubsystems`.
 This package only provides the interface for various subsystems.
-Implementations for these subsystems (called "providers") can typically be found in another package or plug-in.
+Implementations for these subsystems (called "providers") are typically provided as separate packages or plug-ins.
+These are called "provider implementations".

 This package provides interfaces for the following subsystems: